RHS Growing Guides

 Mulching

 Spread a thick layer of mulch, such as well-rotted manure or garden compost, over the soil surface to hold moisture in the ground and deter weeds.
-Mulch is especially useful on light, sandy soils that would otherwise dry out rapidly.
+Mulch is especially useful on light, sandy soil that would otherwise dry out rapidly.

 Weeding